comp210ss2/comp210ss2.github.io/notes/qz06_topics.md

 Two proof questions that **will be on the quiz** are L17 - Show that a tree is bipartite (using induction, and the base case and part of the inductive case are given below).
 The other is L17 - Show that the number of edges in an undirected complete graph is $$\frac{v(v-1)}{2}$$ (can be done in a sentence).

+Two short answer questions that will show up are L17 - Make an implication statement (i.e. $$p \implies q$$) using SC and WC and L18 - Under what condition can two vertices in a DAG be in either order in a topological sort?

 All bolded text below should be interpreted as questions that might show up on the quiz.

 1. L17 - Graph concepts